This annual list of the best salon suites franchises was revised and updated on February 10, 2022.

 In 2016, it launched Sola Pro, an exclusive app for industry deals, special offers, and various educational resources.
 In 2017, it launched SolaGenius, an all-in-one business platform for salon professionals to run their business, including scheduling, customer relationship management, marketing, analytics, and payment processing.
 Finally, in 2019, it created its own Book Now search engine to find available appointments through its website.

 Co-founded in 2004 by Stratton Smith and Matt Briger and franchising since 2005, the number of locations has marched steadily upwards in recent years from 83 in 2012 to the current total of 576 (up from the previously reported total of 524), of which 30 are company-owned and five are located outside the US.

-1. Phenix Salon Suites
+2. Phenix Salon Suites

 3. My Salon Suite/Salon Plaza

-Founded in 2010 and franchising since 2012, the number of locations has grown from three in 2012 to the current total of 64, of which 24 are company-owned and one of which is located outside the U.S.
+Founded by salon veterans Al and Alan in New Orleans, Louisiana in 2010 and franchising since 2012, the number of locations has grown from three in 2012 to the current total of 207 (up from the previously reported total of 172), of which 30 are company-owned and one is located outside the US.